Local Index Theory for Lorentzian Manifolds: Introduction

-In the Appendix we give a detailed construction of the Feynman parametrix that is similar to the classical Hadamard parametrix but is based on a family of distributions with distinguished microlocal properties.
+Due to the fundamental role played by Feynman parametrices we study them in quite some detail.
+We give a detailed construction that is similar to that of the classical Hadamard parametrix but is based on a family of distributions with distinguished microlocal properties.
 This construction results in a similar expansion as the one for Hadamard states in the physics literature (see \cite{MR1133130}) but is simpler and gives a more conceptual approach to the corresponding expansion for Feynman parametrices.
-Indeed, it has been known for a while that in even dimensions one has to add logarithmic terms to such an expansion.
-The logarithmic terms appear naturally in our construction as derivatives, and the recursion formulae are obtained by simply differentiating the Hadamard recursion formulae.
+Indeed, it has been known for a while that in even dimensions one has to add logarithmic terms to such an expansion (see for example \cite{Lewandowski} for a direct construction of the Feynman propagator or \cite{Zelditch} for a nice survey in the ultrastatic case).
+In our treatment, the logarithmic terms appear naturally as derivatives, and the recursion formulae are obtained by simply differentiating the Hadamard recursion formulae.
+More concretely, a special case of Proposition~\ref{prop:ZerlegeG} says

+\begin{prop*} Let $P$ be a normally hyperbolic operator acting on sections of a vector bundle $\SS$ over a $2m$-dimensional globally hyperbolic manifold $X$.